 Finally in 1947, The Federation deeded their Royal Palm Park over to the Everglades National Park.
 One hundred years ago, May Jennings dedicated the Park to the people of Florida and their children forever.

-The following hisotrical boards were developed in conjunction with Everglades National Park in honor of its 100th Birthday Celebration.
+The following historical boards were developed in conjunction with Everglades National Park in honor of its 100th Birthday Celebration.

 Drain the Swamp!

-In 1840 the Florida State Legislature declared that the Everglads coudl be repurposed and turned into profitable farmland…to lear about the history of the effort to drain the Everglades…view the board
+In 1840 the Florida State Legislature declared that the Everglades could be re-purposed and turned into profitable farmland…to learn about the history of the effort to drain the Everglades…view the board